 - Familial syringoma.
 This form of syringoma runs in families, appearing in multiple members across generations, indicating a genetic predisposition.

 What triggers syringoma?

 Syringomas have a cause that is not entirely understood, though several factors are believed to play a role.
 One of these is genetics, as some forms of syringomas, like familial syringomas, are known to run in families, suggesting a genetic predisposition.

 Another potential trigger is hormonal changes.
 The fact that syringomas often first appear during puberty suggests a possible link to hormonal changes.
 This theory is further supported by some studies that have reported an increase in syringomas during pregnancy.

 Certain medical conditions, such as Down Syndrome, are also associated with a higher incidence of syringomas.
 In addition, skin trauma or damage could stimulate the eccrine sweat glands, leading to syringoma formation in some cases.

 Lastly, age may be a factor, as syringomas typically appear during adolescence or early adulthood, which could be related to physiological changes during these stages.

 Why do syringomas appear?

 Syringomas can appear quite suddenly (eruptive syringoma), particularly in those with darker skin.
 We’re not sure why.

-If you are concerned about the appearance of your syringomas, make an appointment with one of our expert dermatologists who can help guide you in terms of treatment choices.
-Since this may happen to teenagers and young adults, parental assistance is likely to be required.
-Our dermatologists are attentive to the needs of young people, so you can rest assured that you are all in good hands.
+If you are concerned about the appearance of your syringomas, make an appointment with one of our specialist dermatologists, who can help guide you regarding treatment choices.
+Since this may happen to teenagers and young adults, parental assistance will likely be required.